jaxvy/Guvercin/README.md

 ```
 @Guvercin("Broadcast_Tag")
 public void myCallback(){
-  // Code the execute when "Broadcast_Tag" is broadcast
+  // Run the code to execute when "Broadcast_Tag" is broadcast
 }
 ```